 Throughout the festival, Waterside’s versatile theatre spaces will be transformed into a cabaret and intimate gig venue to host the very best in live performance.
 Refract favourite Minute-taker – the acclaimed Manchester-based singer-songwriter, Ben Garvey will return to Refract with the world premiere of his new show, Wolf Hours.
 Folk Singer Grace Petrie will take the musical baton for an intimate set, and Mancunian acoustic act Gypsies of Bohemia will be joined by festival regular Professor Elemental in the exclusive Refract Jazz Club.

 Comedy fans will be delighted with shows from cabaret royalty Frisky & Mannish, and a triple-headliner comedy night with MC Jonathan Mayor, featuring the fabulous Sophie Willan, Tony Law and award-winning funny man Alum Cochrane.
+Those interested in spoken word should definitely check out Faxfiction, six brand-new commissions about analogue technology which are being performed on the final day of the festival.

 There are plenty of theatre highlights this year too.
 We’re championing Dibby Theatre’s First Time.
 Nathaniel Hall returns to Waterside in this funny and frank one-man show.
 A worthy recipient of the Making Waves bursary, you’ve got another chance to see this show before it heads to Edinburgh Fringe.